msyvr/my-website/content/about/index.md

 ---

 Trained as a physicist and engineer, I now enjoy tackling software engineering challenges.
-Lately, I've been learning as much as I can about machine learning, specifically focusing on [AI alignment](https://en.wikipedia.org/wiki/AI_alignment) and [mechanistic interpretability](https://arxiv.org/html/2404.14082v1).
+Lately, I've been digging into the foundations of machine learning models, and techniques for their interpretation and evaluation - specifically, focusing on [AI alignment](https://en.wikipedia.org/wiki/AI_alignment) and [mechanistic interpretability](https://arxiv.org/html/2404.14082v1).

 My career has spanned research, entrepreneurship, running brick and mortar businesses, and leading teams and technical projects at both startups and small-ish orgs embedded in large institutions.